tytydraco/yessleep/out/I_found_a_Cassette_tape_at_an_abandoned_police_station_theres_a_reason_why_the_drawer_was_so_hard_to_open.md

 F: “What the actual…… holy shit.”

 I didn’t have the words to speak….
 It was simply the most unnerving thing I’ve heard.

-There were different meanings to what B was obviously going to say.
-“You can’t die twice”
+Everything was uncanny about it.

 Despite the previous audio shaking us up pretty badly, I went to go and turn the tape over to side B. A sharp, intense feeling of pain surged through my head, my lungs losing their oxygen slowly.
 Fell on the floor, tried to get up by getting on the couch and did my best not to pass out and die as breathing was getting difficult now.
+I COULD NOT BREATHE.

-My head was pounding , my right eye felt like a sharp wooden stick with infected piss with every type of STD you can think of spike going through it and the back of my head.
+My head was pounding , my right eye felt like a sharp wooden stick piercing my eyeball.
+I couldn’t scream.
+I kept coughing.
+I wheezed.
+And then everything went black .

 Who knows how long later, I got up, the pain subsided, and the environment was extremely unfamiliar.
 There was just this river, an endless river, length and width,  with a dark navy blue sky.

-All that could be heard was wind blowing around.
+All that could be heard was the river.

 I must drink, I need food.
+Was the impulse, there was nothing.

+I tried to drink the river water, but I vomited this black gel.
+It felt like jelly, it smelled like jelly.

+Had to continue on walking.

-Around half a mile through, something tripped me over, and a massive whirlpool formed, I fell, not expecting the at least 90ft fall.
+Around half a mile through, a whirlpool suddenly formed and sucked me down into a vantablack void.

 Everything felt slow, and the impact of landing on a SHARP big rock, broke a rib and punctured one of my lungs.

+Even more gel came up.

-My lungs filled up with blood as I landed on a sharp, big rock.
+My lungs filled up with gel, even more came out, it was pouring as it hit the ground.

-The “blood” was odd… it was gel-like and was black, with this glitter substance inside.
+Then the atmosphere changed, the sound changed, to something familiar.

-The dark, devoid room changed into a beautiful jungle,
+The vantablack changed into a beautiful jungle, everything was too real

 the smell of the waterfall and plants.

-“Blood” filled up my nose and mouth.
+The feel of the grass

+I vomited again, again and again.

 I was starting to choke.
 It wasn’t runny enough to swallow.

-Couldn’t take any chances and limped to the white door that was open, coughing wildly, the “blood” stickying the soft cotton of  my beige hoodie.
+Couldn’t take any chances and ran to the white door that was open, coughing wildly, the “blood” stickying the soft cotton of my beige hoodie.

 The door opened, it felt light.
+It WAS the embodiment of light.

-And I entered the light.
+And I entered it.

 Everything went white, and I woke up at home.

+F: “DUDE FUCKING WAKE UP!”

 My friend doesn’t think we should listen to side B.

+Should we call an exorcist, a paranormal expert?
+Please let me know.